hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 peer_id = { address = "localhost:1338", public_key = "ed0120FAFCB2B27444221717F6FCBF900D5BE95273B1B0904B08C736B32A19F16AC1F9" }
 ```

-Define an array in two ways
+An array can be defined in two ways.
+Like this:

 ```toml
 [[sumeragi.trusted_peers]]